giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 $ cat manifest.yaml | grep caBundle
 ```

 At the same time we need to create a secret to place the certificates.
-After we apply the manifest, the pod will mount the secret files into a directory.
+After we apply the manifest, the pod will be able to mount the secret files into a directory.

 ```
 $ kubectl create secret generic grumpy \